zcrayman/tut-rest/6/README.md

-HATEOAS (Hypermedia As The Engine of Application State) may be an unfortunate acronym, but it is also a crucial technology and approach to building flexible RESTful services.
+[HATEOAS (Hypermedia As The Engine of Application State)][gs-rest-hateoas] may be an unfortunate acronym, but it is also a crucial technology and approach to building flexible RESTful services.
 HATEOS allows you to build services that *support the discovery of resources* and re-introduce the linking of resources together that is an essential part of hypertext systems.

 ## Step 6: Make your service discoverable with Spring HATEOAS

 HATEOAS provides a consistent mechanism for you to describe what resources you have and what resources relate to them.
 A client that understands HATEOS and its corresponding links can effectively discover and react to what resources are supported at a given moment in time *without having to agree to this all up front*.

 Building a REST service is all about creating resources, representing them to clients, and providing consistent locations at which the resources are accessed.
 Of course, many of your resources will be related.
 For Yummy Noodle Bar, an Order resource has related Status and Payment Detail resources.
-In advance, you could tell the developers of the clients that the uri of the status is `/orders/{id}/status`.
+In advance, you could tell the developers of the clients that the URI of the status is `/orders/{id}/status`.

 What if you didn't have to do this, and could instead embed the location of the status within the Order resource itself?
 This is the natural way that hypertext systems work, and HTTP is no exception.
 It naturally deals in URLs, and the most native system delivered over HTTP, HTML, has linking deeply integrated.

 How do you build a RESTful service to include links between your resources?

-Enter HATEOAS.
+Enter [HATEOAS][u-hateoas].

 HATEOAS adds support to be able to turn this: